ubihazard/probook-4x30s/README.md

 Clover fallback
 ---------------

 There‘s a [legacy](https://web.archive.org/web/20230215221820/https://www.tonymacx86.com/threads/guide-hp-probook-elitebook-zbook-using-clover-uefi-hotpatch.261719/ "RehabMan‘s guide") Clover bootloader [EFI folder](https://github.com/ubihazard/probook-4x30s/releases/download/v1.0/EFI-Clover.zip "Download") provided just in case if you have trouble getting OpenCore to work.
-The included Clover version has only been tested with macOS Sierra and High Sierra, with Atheros Wi-Fi, and it definitely won’t be able to boot Big Sur.
+The included Clover version has only been tested with macOS Sierra and High Sierra using Atheros Wi-Fi, and it definitely won’t be able to boot Big Sur.

 You will still need to generate `SSDT-PM.aml` for your CPU power management and replace the one in `CLOVER/ACPI/patched`.
 So remove it and temporarily move `NullCPUPowerManagement.kext` from `CLOVER/kexts/Disabled` to `CLOVER/kexts/Other` to get macOS to boot so you can [run](#restoring-power-management) `ssdtPRGen.sh`.